assumpta-n/html-geolocation-api/README.md

 # html5-apis
-This repository houses the code I use in my HTML5 APIS tutorial.
-You can find the link to the accompanying blog post in the readme.md file.
+This repository contains the code I use in my HTML5 APIS tutorial.
+Follow this link(make this into a link to the blog post) to read the entire blog post.